 The University recognizes the tax benefit from an uncertain tax position only if it is more likely than not that the tax position will be sustained on examination by the taxing authorities, based on the technical merits of the position.
 The tax benefits recognized in the consolidated financial statements from such a position are measured based on the largest benefit that has a greater than fifty percent likelihood of being realized upon ultimate settlement.
-The University has no uncertain tax positions that result in material unrecognized tax benefits as of June 30, 2020 and 2019.
+The University has no uncertain tax positions that result in material unrecognized tax benefits as of June 30, 2021 and 2020.

 H.R.
 1, originally known as the Tax Cuts and Jobs Act (the Act), was signed into law on December 22, 2017.
 The Act contains various provisions affecting both for-profit and not-for-profit entities.
-Tax-exempt entities are impacted in part by the inclusion of a new excise tax on excess compensation for covered employees, changes to unrelated business income, as well as their ability to advance refund bonds.
-In addition, tax-exempt entities may be impacted through certain for-profit subsidiaries and/or joint ventures based on the Act's provisions for tax rates, measurement of deferred taxes as well as other limitations on deductions.
-The Act's provisions may also impact donor incentives for charitable giving.
-The Act for the year ended June 30, 2020 had an immaterial impact on the consolidated financial statements.
+Tax-exempt entities are impacted in part by the inclusion of an excise tax on excess compensation for covered employees, changes to unrelated business income, as well as their ability to advance refund bonds.
+The Act for the year ended June 30, 2021 had an immaterial impact on the consolidated financial statements.